 7. Contact support.

 If you think you’ve done everything you can do to repair the Bluetooth issue on your Mac, it’s high time that you contact Apple support.
 Your safest and quickest option is to schedule an appointment at an Apple Store and an Apple specialist should provide face-to-face support for your problem.

 And if your Mac has been purchased recently, it should still be under warranty.
 Be sure to have the problem checked by Apple’s team.
 Depending on the cause of the issue, they could fix it for free.
 And if you are serious about getting the problem fixed, but your Mac is no longer covered, you can still take it to an Apple Store.
 However, Apple will charge you a fee.

-Though everybody loves using their Mac devices, issues like Bluetooth connectivity are very common.
-And since it’s a common feature that we use every day when problems arise, we easily get pissed off because of the inconvenience it brings, with that said, the habit should change now since you already know how to repair Bluetooth connectivity problems on your Mac.
+While many people find their Mac devices reliable, issues like Bluetooth connectivity are very common.
+And since it’s a common feature that many use daily, challenges with it can lead to frustrations due to the inconvenience it causes, with that said, the habit should change now since you already know how to repair Bluetooth connectivity problems on your Mac.